blumenthal/ubx_robotscenegraph/doc/manual.md

 | HMI   | 192.168.0.111 |

 To ease debugging we also assign human readable names to each of the agents via the ``SWM_WMA_NAME`` environment variable.
 We set all ports to 11411.
+We further assume that there is no ROS installed on the WASP robot.
-This results in three individual configurations for the robots:
+This results in three individual configurations and launch commands for the robots:

 * WASP (192.168.0.107):
 ```